fvaleri/strimzi-debugging/sessions/008/README.md

 Created topic wc-input.
 Created topic wc-output.

+# run thisc commad in a different shell
-$ pushd sessions/008/kafka-trans && mvn clean compile exec:java -q && popd
+$ mvn clean compile exec:java -f sessions/008/kafka-trans/pom.xml -q
-~/Documents/streams-debugging/sessions/008/kafka-trans ~/Documents/streams-debugging
 Creating a new transactional producer
-SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
-SLF4J: Defaulting to no-operation (NOP) logger implementation
-SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
 Creating a new transaction-aware consumer
 READ: Waiting for new user sentence